Medford Rogues (collegiate wood bat baseball): 2014

 The Medford Rogues went 26–28 in their 2nd season of WCL play.
 They missed the play-offs by 5 games behind the wild card leader.
 Yuto Kata played as a support batter by sacrifice bunting 19 times and setting the WCL record for the most sacrifice bunts by any one batter in one season.
 Also, Spencer Smith got hit by pitch 18 times setting the record for the most times hit by the pitch by any batter.
 The Rogues put 41,490 people in the seats in 32 home openings with 1,297 a night.

-2015
+2015: New League

 The Rogues welcomed Ian Church as their new general manager for the 2015 WCL season, replacing Chuck Heeman.

 On September 23, 2015, the Rogues announced that they would be joining the Great West League, a new collegiate summer league with teams from Oregon and California.
 They became the sixth team to join the league along with the Chico Heat, Lodi Crushers, Marysville Gold Sox, Portland Pickles and the new Sacramento Stealth.